janmayer/minimal-group-signup/readme.md

 ### FAQ

-#### The script is not working!
+#### I get the error `<filename>.csv is not writeable`.
 Make sure that your server can access the `.php` and `.htaccess` files, and can write to the `.csv` files.
-Use e.g. `chmod` to set permissions.
+Use e.g. `chmod a+w groups.csv users.csv` to set permissions.

+#### I get the error `Group ID <number> is not unique!`.
+Make sure that the group IDs (numbers in the first column in your `groups.csv`) are unique.

 ####  Why is the group.csv file rewritten every time?
 Isn't there a race condition possible?
-PHP doesn't support simple file line based editing like your text editor.
+PHP doesn't support simple file line based editing.
 The script was used for 300 students over the course of one day, no technical problems were found.
-If you expect several submits within fractions of a second, you should probably use a database.
+If you expect several submits within fractions of a second, you should probably use a real database.

 #### The form doesn't load, i get a strange error!
 If `mod_ssl` is loaded on your server, a `http://` connection is redirected to its `https://` variant via `mod_rewrite`.
 If your server does not support secure connections anyhow, you can remove the offending part in the `.htaccess`.
 This is not recommended, as the user input will be transmitted in plain text.